-In addition to the current methods of care for cancer patients, the field of radiopharmaceuticals is deeply studied and many parties are pursuing commercial and academic clinical trials.
+In addition to the current methods of care for cancer patients, the field of radiopharmaceuticals is deeply studied, and many parties are pursuing commercial and academic clinical trials.
 Early results from these trials have fueled continued interest in radiopharmaceuticals, which are pursued by several biotechnology companies as well as by large pharmaceutical companies.

 We consider our competitors to be other companies developing targeted radiopharmaceuticals for the treatment of cancer.
-There are several companies developing targeted alpha-based radiopharmaceuticals for the treatment of cancer, including Bayer AG, or Bayer, Actinium Pharmaceuticals, Inc., RadioMedix, Inc, Orano Med, Telix Pharmaceuticals Limited, and Fusion Pharmaceuticals Inc., as well as several early-stage companies who recently entered the field such as RayzeBio, Inc. These companies are targeting a wide range of solid and hematologic malignancies using various alpha emitting isotopes, including Radium-223, Actinium-225 and Thorium-227.
+There are several companies developing targeted alpha-based radiopharmaceuticals for the treatment of cancer, including Bayer AG, or Bayer, Actinium Pharmaceuticals, Inc., RadioMedix, Inc, Orano Med, Telix, Fusion Pharmaceuticals Inc., and RayzeBio, Inc. These companies are targeting a wide range of solid and hematologic malignancies using various alpha emitting isotopes, including Radium-223, Actinium-225 and Thorium-227.
 The first approved alpha particle-based therapy is Bayer's Xofigo, a salt of radium that is not currently attached to a targeting molecule, but naturally localizes to regions where cancer cells are infiltrating bone.
 Xofigo was approved in the United States by the FDA in 2013 for the treatment of bone metastases associated with prostate cancer.

-There are several companies with approved or late clinical stage beta-based radiopharmaceuticals, including Novartis AG and POINT Biopharma Global.
-Novartis recently received FDA approval for Pluvicto, a radiopharmaceutical medication used for the treatment of prostate-specific membrane antigen-positive metastatic castration-resistant prostate cancer.
+There are several companies with approved or late clinical stage beta-based radiopharmaceuticals, including Novartis AG, Telix, and POINT Biopharma Global.
+Novartis received FDA approval for Pluvicto in 2022, a radiopharmaceutical medication used for the treatment of prostate-specific membrane antigen-positive metastatic castration-resistant prostate cancer, and, in 2023, generated approximately \$980 million in worldwide sales according to recent company filings.
 Pluvicto uses the beta-emitter Lutetium-177.
 Another competitive company, POINT Biopharma, has two indications using beta-emitting particles in Phase 3 trials, and which were recently licensed by Lantheus.
 The beta emitting isotopes used by these companies include Iodine-131, Lutetium-177, Strontium-89 and Yttrium-90.
 There are other beta particle-based radiopharmaceuticals in various stages of clinical development by companies including Ipsen S.A., Y-mAbs Therapeutics, Inc. and Clovis Oncology, Inc.